microsoft/rushstack.io-website/pages/api/api-extractor-model.apideclareditem.md

 |  [getExcerptWithModifiers()](./api-extractor-model.apideclareditem.getexcerptwithmodifiers.md) |  | If the API item has certain important modifier tags such as <code>@sealed</code>, <code>@virtual</code>, or <code>@override</code>, this prepends them as a doc comment above the excerpt. |
 |  [onDeserializeInto(options, context, jsonObject)](./api-extractor-model.apideclareditem.ondeserializeinto.md) | <code>static</code> |  |
 |  [serializeInto(jsonObject)](./api-extractor-model.apideclareditem.serializeinto.md) |  |  |

-## Remarks

-This is part of the [ApiModel](./api-extractor-model.apimodel.md) hierarchy of classes, which are serializable representations of API declarations.

-Most `ApiItem` subclasses have declarations and thus extend `ApiDeclaredItem`<!-- -->.
-Counterexamples include `ApiModel` and `ApiPackage`<!-- -->, which do not have any corresponding TypeScript source code.